CubeVic/My_notes/docs/Machine Learning/Google Crash Course/ML Concepsts/Linear regression.md

 * $D$ is a dataset containing many examples and labels, which are $(x,y)$ pairs.
 * $N$ is the number of examples in $D$

+## Important Concepts

+### Bias

+An intercept or offset from an origin.
+Bias (also known as the bias term) is referred to as b or w0 in machine learning models.
+For example, bias is the b in the following formula:

+$$
+y' = b + w_1x_1 + w_2x_2 + ... + w_nx_n
+$$

+### Inference

+In machine learning, often refers to the process of making predictions by applying the trained model to unlabeled examples.
+In statistics, inference refers to the process of fitting the parameters of a distribution conditioned on some observed data.

+### Weight

+A coefficient for a **feature** in a linear model, or an edge in a deep network.
+The goal of training a linear model is to determine the ideal weight for each feature.
+If a weight is $0$, then its corresponding feature does not contribute to the model.

+### Loss

+A measure of how far a model's **predictions** are from its **label**.
+Or, to phrase it more pessimistically, a measure of how bad the model is.
+To determine this value, a model must define a loss function.
+For example, linear regression models typically use **mean squared error** for a loss function, while logistic regression models use **Log Loss**.